p-adrian05/apex-csv-builder/README.md

 This Apex library provides a convenient way to generate CSV files in Salesforce.
 It includes several classes to handle different aspects of CSV generation, such as defining the headers, serializing records to CSV format, and creating a file in Salesforce.

+## Defining Custom CSV Headers
-Defining headers with custom name, maximum length, type, and default value and more.
+You can define custom CSV headers with various attributes such as name, maximum length, type, default value, etc. Here's an example:
 ```java
 public class ContactCSVHeaders {
     private ContactCSVHeaders() {